leahecole/amma_cal/NOTES.md

 - make a comparison function that checks equality of the colors within.
 - store squares in a dict
 - when you make a new square, check dict before proceeding

+track square and check for dupes are kind of messed up and the weird three number key isn't working great